Plastics economy and SIDS

 - –

-.
+—-.
 The content of the measures includes mainly bans on the import, sales and manufacture of certain plastic bags (including non-woven polypropylene bags), straws, tableware and kitchenware, as well as plastic and foam boxes.
-They have been notified as quantitative restrictions under the 1994 GATT and under the WTO TBT.
+They have been notified as quantitative restrictions under the 1994 GATTGeneral Agreement on Tariffs and Trade (GATT) and under the WTO TBTAgreement on Technical Barriers to Trade (TBT).

 Also, Table 2 shows how seven SIDS have introduced bans or plans to phase out or reduce the use of single-use plastics, styrofoam products and polystyrene, signalling a clear and rapid response to impacts of plastic pollution.